mikeas1/A2A/docs/topics/extensions.md

 ## Abstract

 Extensions are a means of extending the Agent2Agent (A2A) protocol with new data, requirements, methods, and state machines.
-Agents declare their support for extensions in their AgentCard, and clients can then opt in to the behavior offered by the extension as part of requests they make to the agent.
+Agents declare their support for extensions in their AgentCard, and clients can then opt-in to the behavior offered by the extension as part of requests they make to the agent.
 Extensions are identified by a URI and defined by their extension specification.
 Anyone is able to define, publish, and implement an extension.

 ## Introduction